 We believe a shift in perception of value needs to take place in the marketplace.
 Equal Exchange has been dedicated to creating an alternative trading model since 1986 and we are committed to continuing to build this movement.

 In traditional supply chains, middle men take the lion’s share of the profits.
 In Equal Exchange’s case, we ensure that more of the money you pay goes to the farmers because we trade directly with the farmer cooperatives.
 They are the ones doing the hardest work and taking most of the risk, after all!
 Actually, by the time you purchase from Equal Exchange, the farmers have already been paid and given pre-harvest financing so they can pay expenses well before products reach the US.A fairly traded product means that the producer has received a guaranteed minimum price for their coffee, regardless of the highs and lows of the commodities market.
 When the market prices are low, the price a farmer gets for their coffee harvest often doesn’t even cover the cost of production.
 When the market price is high, Fair Trade premiums paid to farmers increase even higher.
 Farmers in the Fair Trade system even get additional premiums paid to their cooperatives because they sell organic products.
 These premiums go towards projects that the farming communities choose to improve their social, economic and environmental conditions.
 Access to clean water, education, and healthcare are basic human rights everyone deserves.

 At the heart of Equal Exchange’s story is our relationship with small farmers.
-We work directly with over 40 small farmer co-operatives in Latin America, Africa, and Asia to bring you high quality, organic products.
+We work directly with over 40 small farmer co-operatives in Latin America, Africa, and Asia to bring you high quality, organic coffee.
 We have a variety of videos to share as well as different educational resources like farmer stories on our website.

 Get 10% off + free shipping* and stay up-to-date with biweekly emails!